Periodontal

 2

-For a more permanent and dramatic improvement, esthetic crown lengthening is the ideal solution.
+For a more permanent and dramatic improvement, aesthetic crown lengthening is the ideal solution.
 This procedure involves removing both excess gum tissue and underlying bone to eliminate the source of excessive gum growth.
 By reshaping the bone, we prevent gum regrowth and ensure long-lasting results.

 This procedure not only enhances smile aesthetics but can also improve dental function, making future restorations like veneers or crowns more predictable.